2017 Indigenous Focus Day

 Indigenous Focus Day 2017

-Remote Connected and Savvy! is the title for the sixth annual Broadband for the Bush Forum.
+Remote Connected and Savvy! was the title for the sixth annual Broadband for the Bush Forum.
 Within the broad agenda of ‘digital inclusion’, the Indigenous Focus Day is about providing space for yarning and sharing; and drawing conclusions on what ideas need to be advocated for, before the Forum.

-Welcome to Country will be conducted by Dr Noel Nannup.
+Welcome to Country by Dr Noel Nannup.

 Dr Nannup is a well-respected Noongar Elder.
 He is a known story teller and cultural guide, instructor and mentor.
 Noel is a Nyungar/Injabarndi man who has worked to promote public awareness of the importance of caring for the environment.
 His father Charles William Nannup lived and worked around Mundaring Weir and he belonged to the Bibbulman people.
 Noel Nannup’s mother was Alice Isobel Bassett and was from the Pilbara.
-We look forward to Dr Nannup welcoming us to the land on which we will meet.

 Our story tellers will stimulate thinking and discussion.
 Check out the Indigenous leaders and organisations who are willing to share their story.
 The program illustrates that discussion and thinking about Problems, solutions and then Resolutions is the structure of the day.
 Indigenous WA People and organisations are encouraged to ask the Forum Organisers for an Invitiation.